cas1908/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Learning about singly linnked list in C
+All files include programs in C